matloff/fastStat/README.md

 >
 > (R - 1.96 s.e.(R), R + 1.96 s.e.(R)

-The term *smooth* roughly means that R is a differentiable function of X<sub>1</sub>, ..., X<sub>n</sub>.
+Again, the term *smooth* roughly means that R is a differentiable function of X<sub>1</sub>, ..., X<sub>n</sub>.

 By the way, for large n, the Student-t distribution is almost identical